publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptB/m__us_usc_t42_s1395u.md

 [Pub.
 L. 94–182, title I, § 101(b)][/us/pl/94/182/s101/b], Dec.
 31, 1975, [89 Stat.
 1051][/us/stat/89/1051], provided that:

-> “The amendment made by subsection (a) \[amending subsec. (b)(3) of this section\] shall be applicable with respect to claims filed under part B of title XVIII of the Social Security Act \[this part\] with a carrier designated pursuant to section 1842 of such Act \[this section\] and processed by such carrier after the appropriate changes were made in the prevailing charge levels for the fiscal year beginning July 1, 1975, on the basis of economic index data under the third and fourth sentences of section 1842(b)(3) of such Act \[subsec. (b)(3) of this section\]; except that (1) if less than the correct amount was paid (after the application of subsection (a) of this section) on any claim processed prior to the enactment of this section \[Dec.
+> “The amendment made by subsection (a) \[amending subsec. (b)(3) of this section\] shall be applicable with respect to claims filed under part B of title XVIII of the Social Security Act \[[42 U.S.C.
+1395j][/us/usc/t42/s1395j] et seq.\] with a carrier designated pursuant to section 1842 of such Act \[[42 U.S.C.
+1395u][/us/usc/t42/s1395u]\] and processed by such carrier after the appropriate changes were made in the prevailing charge levels for the fiscal year beginning July 1, 1975, on the basis of economic index data under the third and fourth sentences of section 1842(b)(3) of such Act \[[42 U.S.C.
+1395u(b)(3)][/us/usc/t42/s1395u/b/3]\]; except that (1) if less than the correct amount was paid (after the application of subsection (a) of this section) on any claim processed prior to the enactment of this section \[Dec.
 31, 1975\], the correct amount shall be paid by such carrier at such time (not exceeding 6 months after the date of the enactment of this section) \[Dec.
 31, 1975\] as is administratively feasible, and (2) no such payment shall be made on any claim where the difference between the amount paid and the correct amount due is less than $1.”

  __Report by Health Insurance Benefits Advisory Council on Methods of Reimbursement of Physicians for Their Services__